 As professor, he taught courses and Masterclass on Big Band Conduction, Jazz Arranging and Composition for Combo or large ensembles at many schools, such as Taller de Musics (Barcelona), Universidad de Salamanca (Spain), SedaJazz (Valencia).
 ClasiJazz (Almeria) and Scuola CAM (Florence, Italy).

-He has partecipated at various Festivals such as (list not comprehensive): Festival “On the Road” of Pelago (1994), 50th edition of the International Festival of Mandorlo in Fiore in Agrigento (1995), International Festival of SchlossHof 2004 (Neustadt on der Aisch, Germany), 13th edition of International Festival of Dixieland in Tarragona (Spain), NeustadtNacht Festival 2006 (Germany), Civitavecchia Summer 2005, Cittadella "Jazz and More" 2006 of Viareggio, TschirgArt Jazzfestival 2007 (Imst, Austria), Valsugana Jazz Tour 2007, Millenium Concert (Rignano sull'Arno, 2008), Retroback Festival (Granada, 2012), Giotto Jazz Festival 2013 and many others.
+He has partecipated at various Festivals such as (list not comprehensive): Festival “On the Road” of Pelago (1994), 50th edition of the International Festival of Mandorlo in Fiore in Agrigento (1995), International Festival of SchlossHof 2004 (Neustadt on der Aisch, Germany), 13th edition of International Festival of Dixieland in Tarragona (Spain), Civitavecchia Summer 2005, Cittadella "Jazz and More" 2006 of Viareggio, TschirgArt Jazzfestival 2007 (Imst, Austria), Valsugana Jazz Tour 2007, Millenium Concert (Rignano sull'Arno, 2008), Retroback Festival (Granada, 2012), Giotto Jazz Festival 2013, Sesto Jazz Festival 2016, Jazzit Festival 2016, Jazz Italiano per le Terre del Sisma 2018, Grey Cat Jazz Festival 2019 and many others.
 He performs regular concerts in Italy, Spain, Germany, Sweden and Austria.

-He has collaborated and played with Scott Hamilton, Bobby Watson, Perico Sambeat, Gianni Basso, Claudio Fasoli, Fabrizio Bosso, Marco Tamburini, David Pastor, Ruben Simeo, Fabio Morgera, Nico Gori, Mirko Guerrini, Ignasi Terrasa, Karima, Dirotta su Cuba and many others.
+He has collaborated with Benny Golson, Arturo Sandoval, Scott Hamilton, Bobby Watson, Jesse Davis, Ben Van Gelder, Perico Sambeat, Gianni Basso, Claudio Fasoli, Flavio Boltro, Fabrizio Bosso, Marco Tamburini, David Pastor, Ruben Simeo, Fabio Morgera, Nico Gori, Mirko Guerrini, Ignasi Terrasa, Karima, Dirotta su Cuba and many others.